-With Memorial Day behind us, warmer temperatures and sunnier days are on the way.
+With the first two major summer holidays behind us, warmer temperatures and sunnier days are here.
 With them comes some unique impacts from summer shipping.

 Though shipping patterns this year will be different than usual, the country is starting to open back up.
 Regardless of social distancing precautions, there will be demand for summertime staples — many of which require refrigeration.

 To get more insight on potential pitfalls, we asked Kevin Lynch, Director of Sales at QProducts & Services, to share some potential pitfalls.
 Kevin has over 17 years of experience in temperature-controlled shipping.
 Here is his advice.

 As every shipper knows, ensuring that product arrives to the customer in good condition is extremely important, but adequately protecting cargo comes at a cost.